bluenote-1577/skani/README.md

 3. **Fast computations**.
 Indexing/sketching is ~ 3x faster than Mash, and querying is about 25x faster than FastANI (but slower than Mash).

 4. **Efficient database search**.
-Querying a genome against a preprocessed database of >65000 prokaryotic genomes takes a few seconds with a single processor and ~5 GB of RAM.
+Querying a genome against a preprocessed database of >65000 prokaryotic genomes takes a few seconds with a single processor and ~6 GB of RAM.
 Constructing a database from genome sequences takes a few minutes to an hour.

+##  Updates

+### v0.1.0 released - 2023-02-07.

+#### Major

+* **ANI debiasing added** - skani uses a debiasing step with a regression model trained on MAGs with MUMmer to give more accurate ANIs in the 90-98% range. v0.0.1 gave robust, but slightly overestimated ANIs, especially around 95-97% range.
+Debiasing is enabled by default, but can be turned off with ``--no-learned-ani``.
+* **More accurate aligned fraction** - chaining algorithm changed to give a more accurate aligned fraction (AF) estimate.
+The previous version had more variance and underestimated AF by quite a bit for certain assemblies.

+#### Minor

+* **Small contig/genome defaults made better** - should be more sensitive so that they don't get filtered by default.
+* **Repetitive k-mer masking made better** - smarter settings and should work better for eukaryotic genomes; shouldn't affect prokaryotic genomes much.
+* **`--fast` and `--slow` mode added** - alias for `-c 200` and `-c 30` respectively.
+* **More x86_64 builds should work** - there was a bug before where skani would be dysfunctional on non x86_64 architectures.
+It seems to at least build on ARM64 architectures successfully now.

 ##  Install